The surname Augusta is an Italian patronymic

 .
 The recorded spellings of Augusta include Agosta, Agostani, Agostaro, Agostena, Agosti, Agostinetti, Agostini, Agostinis, Agostino, Agostinone, Agosto, Agostoni, Agustoni, Augusti, Augusto, Augustoni, D'Agostino, DeAgostini and many more.

 Early Notables of the Augusta family (pre 1700)

-Prominent among members of the family was Guido Agosti of Brescia who was in the council; Obizzo Agosti was supreme Captain of the Brescian military; Lodovico Agosti was Archbishop of Spalato in the 12th century; in the 13th century Girolamo Agosti was given the titles of Count and Knight, which continued...
-Another 266 words (19 lines of text) are included under the topic Early Augusta Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family was Guido Agosti of Brescia who was in the council; Obizzo Agosti was supreme Captain of the Brescian military; Lodovico Agosti was Archbishop of Spalato in the 12th century; in the 13th century Girolamo Agosti was given the titles of Count and Knight, which continued through his descendants until 1618; Agnolo Agostino was a renowned architect in the 13th century who designed the Porta Romagna and the Church of St. Francis in Siena.
+Mariano and Paolo Agostini, brothers, were among the leaders of the Pisan government, and their ancestors maintained their positions for many more...
+Another 216 words (15 lines of text) are included under the topic Early Augusta Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Augusta family to the New World and Oceana

 Amongst the settlers in North America with this distinguished name Augusta were Querine Agostino, who arrived in Philadelphia, Pennsylvania in 1878, and Antonio Augustino, who settled in Seneca Falls, New York sometime between 1884 and 1915.

 Contemporary Notables of the name Augusta (post 1700)